 Anse Takamaka beach

 Anse Takamaka is often described using words such as ‘picturesque’, ‘stunning’, and ‘breathtaking’.
 Once you arrive here, it’s very easy to see why.
-The beautiful scenery, crystal-clear water, and gorgeous sandy surface combine to create an incredible beach location the southwest of Mahé, the largest of the Seychelles islands.
+The beautiful scenery, crystal-clear water, and gorgeous sandy surface combine to create an incredible beach location southwest of Mahé, the largest of the Seychelles islands.

 If you plan your visit to Seychelles and want to see the most beautiful beaches of this island paradise, then Praslin should be on your list!
 There are two beaches battling to be the Number one of the most beautiful beaches on Praslin and even in Seychelles